Fairytales, Legends and Myth Retellings | Part 2

 I’ve yet to get into Arthurian legend retellings, but undoubtedly that time will come.
 This story is a modern retelling of the legend, focusing on a sixteen-year-old boy who has to awaken King Arthur centuries after his death, to help him with a task.
 The Lady of the Lake has been manipulating his life but Tom, the boy, is resistant to fulfilling his destiny.
 It’s the first in a three-book series.

 I’ve got Giles Kristian’s bestseller Lancelot, but again have yet to read it.
-That hasn’t stopped me adding Camelot to my wish list.
-Camelot focuses on the time after Arthur and Lancelot, where Merlin has been missing for ten years and Camelot is weak and ripe for attack.
+That hasn’t stopped me from adding Camelot to my wish list.
+Camelot focuses on the time after Arthur and Lancelot when Merlin has been missing for ten years and Camelot is weak and ripe for attack.
 But with the help of the old knights of the round table, Lancelot’s son Galahad is coming to the rescue.

 I read The Silence of the Girls last year and I did enjoy it – although it was less about the women of Troy, as it promised, and more about Achilles and Patroclus.
 However, Pat Barker appears to be remedying that with a new book literally named The Women of Troy.
 The book won’t be out for quite a while, but I’m looking forward to picking it up and seeing what tales she has to share.